UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 > We're going to take a messy version of the SAFI data and describe how we would clean it up.
 >
 > 1. Download the [SAFI messy data](https://docs.google.com/spreadsheets/d/1rW_ivWakwSElPUHvZ5AjLSQDMtgweAb5/edit?usp=sharing&ouid=101311538260511928101&rtpof=true&sd=true).
-> 2. Open up the data in Google Sheets and make a copy, renaming it with your last name (e.g., SAFI-messy-Curty), to ensure we all working on our individual copies.
+> 2. Open up the data in Google Sheets and make a copy, renaming it with your last name (e.g., SAFI-messy-Curty), to ensure we all working on our individual copies and that we are not modifying the original (raw) data.
 > 3. Notice that there are two tabs.
 Two researchers conducted the interviews,
 >    one in Mozambique and the other in Tanzania.
 They both structured their
 >    data tables in a different way.
 Now, you're the person in charge of this